Joyvalley/GWAS_Flow/README.md

 ## Execution with anaconda installation
 ### Input data
 GWAS_Flow is designed to work with several different input data formats.
 For all of them there is are sample data avaialble in the folder gwas_sample_data/
-The minimal requirement is to provide a genotype and a phenotype file if no kinship matrix is provided a kinship matrix according to van Raden ist caluculated from the provided marker information.
-Depending on the size of the marker matrix this can take a while.
+The minimal requirement is to provide a genotype, phenotype and a kinship file.
+⚠️ In previous versions of GWAS_Flow (<= 1.1.2) a kinship matrix according to van Raden was caluculated from the provided marker information.
+There might have been an error in the implementation (see [[#27](https://github.com/Joyvalley/GWAS_Flow/issues/27)).
+Therefore, the recommendation to provide a kinship matrix was changed to a requirement.

 #### hdf5 input